 Not just the tourists, the locals of the northern Mexico region also move down to the south to seek respite from the harsh cold weather.
 The locals prefer to spend their winter holidays in a warmer and comfortable atmosphere in the Southern part of Mexico.

-Some of the best and the safe places to [visit during] winter in Mexico are as follows.
+Some of the best and the safe places to visit in Mexico are as follows.

-Ajijic, Jalisco Ajijic is a portion of Chapala, which is also popularly known as Lake Chapala.
+Ajijic, Jalisco Ajijic is a portion of Chapala, which is also popularly known as Lake Chapala and is one of the must see places in Mexico in winter.
 Ajijic is at the north end of Lake Chapala, the largest freshwater lake in Mexico.
 The region looks marvelous as it sits margined by the Sierra Madre Mountains carrying a mild and pleasant climate with comfortable temperature and low humidity.
 Ajijic is only a few miles away from Chapala and has all modern amenities.
 Explore the place on feet and go for an art walk and visit other local galleries.
 The city markets are also popular.
 Do not forget to listen to the beautiful Mariachi music that first originated here.

-Ensenada, Baja California Norte Ensenada is one of the largest cities of the Baja Mexico region.
+Ensenada, Baja California Norte Ensenada is one of the largest cities of the Baja Mexico region and a great place to visit in Mexico in winter.
 The big town is famous as it hosts cruise ships tours, the aerospace center, and offers the most extensive wine producing area in Mexico.
 The place’s proximity to the United States, moderate soothing temperature and cheap cost of living has made the destination more popular among people.
 Two nearby national parks with famous observatories, Sierra de Juarez and San Pedro Mártir are also worth visiting.
 The world-renowned surfing site is at Todos Santos.

 Each year during the harvest period of grapes, grand festivals take place at Valle de Guadalupe, which is also one of the largest wine producers in Mexico.
 The region is also popular for an abundance of food options and olive oil.